microbiomedata/metaT_ReadCounts/docs/index.rst

 The map file connects the naming schemes between the GFF and BAM files.
 If the naming scheme is the same, the map file can either be generated automatically if none is specified, or user can make a tsv with two columns of the names from the GFF file.
-The RNA type inputs are include nothing, :code:`aRNA`, or :code:`non_stranded_RNA`, which are transformed to script inputs :code:`(default)`, :code:`-aRNA yes`, or :code:`-non_stranded yes`, respectively.
+The RNA type inputs are include nothing, :code:`aRNA`, or :code:`non_stranded_RNA`, which are transformed to script inputs :code:`(default blank)`, :code:`-aRNA yes`, or :code:`-non_stranded yes`, respectively.
 This is the explanation from the script itself:

 .. list-table::
    :header-rows: 1